 • exercising regularly

-Lastly, symptoms of depression and anxiety are normal with this condition, so it is beneficial to seek support from family, friends, and professional counselors.
+Lastly, symptoms of depression and anxiety are typical with this condition, so it is beneficial for people to seek support from family, friends, and professional counselors.

-The standard treatment consists of a combination of chemotherapy and monoclonal antibodies.
-The outlook for people with CLL is generally good compared with other cancers, with the disease having a relative 5-year survival rate of about 86.9% for people of all ages.
+The standard treatment consists of a targeted therapy in pill form.
+Compared with other cancers, the outlook for people with CLL is generally good — the disease has a relative 5-year survival rate of 88.5% for people of all ages.